 What’s the best way to traverse the city with a group of school-aged children?
 We at Champion Charter Bus may be a little biased, but we’d definitely recommend reserving a motorcoach

-Renting a charter bus or minibus service not only keeps your kids together in one vehicle, but also offers comfort and peace of mind you just won’t find on your traditional school bus.
+Renting a charter bus in San Francisco not only keeps your kids together in one vehicle, but also offers comfort and peace of mind you just won’t find on your traditional school bus.
 Entertain them between stops by requesting a DVD player and TV screens—everyone will be so busy watching Magic School Bus or Bill Nye, they’ll forget to ask you “are we there yet?” over and over.

 And teachers and chaperones, we haven’t forgotten you.
 Easily check your email or scroll through Facebook with free onboard WiFi, or relax in a plush reclining seat and catch a quick nap between stops (you deserve it).